AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 ---
 # Import sample data to Adobe Experience Platform

-Learn how to set up an Experience Platform sandbox environment with some sample data.
+Learn how to set up an Experience Platform sandbox environment with sample data.
 Using a Postman collection, you can create field groups, schemas, datasets and then import sample data into Experience Platform.

 ## Sample data use case

-Experience Platform business users often have to go through a series of steps that include identifying field groups, creating schemas, preparing data, creating datasets, and then ingesting data before exploring some of the capabilities offered by Experience Platform.
-In this tutorial, you can find an easy way to automate some of the steps and get data in Platform as soon as possible.
+Experience Platform business users often have to go through a series of steps that include identifying field groups, creating schemas, preparing data, creating datasets, and then ingesting data before they can explore the marketing capabilities offered by Experience Platform.
+This tutorial automates some of the steps so you can get data into a Platform sandbox as quickly as possible.

-This tutorial focuses on a fictional retail brand called Luma.
+This tutorial focuses on a fictional, retail brand called Luma.
 Luma operates brick-and-mortar stores in multiple countries and has an online presence with a website and mobile apps.
 They invest in Adobe Experience Platform to combine loyalty, CRM, web, and offline purchase data into real-time customer profiles and activate these profiles to take their marketing to the next level.
 We have sample data generated for Luma, and in the next section, you can explore how to import data to Experience Platform.

 To complete this tutorial, you can either use the [Postman application's UI](#postman) or use the command line [Collection Runner for Postman (Newman)](#newman)

+>[!NOTE]
+>
+>The end-result of this tutorial is a sandbox containing the same sample data as the [Getting Started with Adobe Experience Platform for Data Architects and Data Engineers tutorial](https://experienceleague.adobe.com/docs/platform-learn/getting-started-for-data-architects-and-data-engineers/overview.html).

-## Pre-requisites
+## Prerequisites

-* You have authenticated and have access to Experience Platform APIs.
-If not, you can quickly set it up by following this [tutorial](https://experienceleague.adobe.com/docs/platform-learn/tutorials/platform-api-authentication.html).
+* You have access to Experience Platform APIs and know how to authenticate.
+If not, please review this [tutorial](https://experienceleague.adobe.com/docs/platform-learn/tutorials/platform-api-authentication.html).
-* You have access to Experience Platform development sandbox environment.
+* You have access to an Experience Platform development sandbox.
-* Know your Experience Platform tenant id.
+* You know your Experience Platform tenant id.
 Your tenant id should appear in the URL when you log into your Platform account.
 In the following URL, the tenant is "`techmarketingdemos`" `https://experience.adobe.com/#/@techmarketingdemos/sname:prod/platform/home`.
 You can also obtain it by making an authenticated [API request](https://experienceleague.adobe.com/docs/experience-platform/xdm/api/getting-started.html?lang=en#know-your-tenant_id).

 ## Using Postman {#postman}